Museum Website Accessibility

 Understandable

-Primary language identifiable and label texts visible
+Primary language was identifiable & label texts were visible.

 Robust: Content must be robust enough that it can be interpreted reliably by a wide variety of user agents including assistive technologies.